Finance for Podiatrists

 Funding for your podiatry equipment

 Your equipment needs may include:

 - Equipment sterilizers

 - IT equipment – from handheld tablets to a centralised booking and billing system

-At Rangewell we have found that Asset Funding can provide the most cost-effective solutions for most kinds of equipment you will use.
+At Rangewell we have found that podiatry equipment finance in the form of Asset Funding can provide the most cost-effective solutions for most kinds of equipment you will use.
 Leasing and Hire Purchase let you spread the cost of the equipment you need allowing for fixed monthly repayments enabling you to budget with confidence whilst enhancing your cash flow.

 If you need equipment that you want to go on giving service for years, Hire Purchase can provide the simple solution.
 You pay a deposit plus monthly instalments over a fixed term, between 12 and 72 months, after which the equipment becomes yours.
 Payments are fixed, making it easy to plan ahead, and to arrange an agreement that is tailored to your monthly turnover and budget.